 - Have a set follow-up process for no-sales.
 Don’t give up on people who don’t immediately engage you.
 Proper continued marketing to them will often recoup and exceed the cost of your initial time spent.

-Obviously, I could go into a lot more detail – – which is why I have a specific teleconference training on “Convert Prospects – – With Other Attorneys’ Trusts – – Into Clients!”.
-It comes complete with my Questionnaire and Review Checklist forms and directs a lot of attention to overcoming the most difficult closing objections.
+Obviously, I could go into a lot more detail – – which is why I have a specific program entitled, “Convert Prospects – – With Other Attorneys’ Trusts – – Into Clients!”.
+It goes over step-by-step the details about converting more of these individuals into clients and comes complete with my Questionnaire and Review Checklist forms and directs a lot of attention to overcoming the most difficult closing objections.
 For more information about this program, click here.

 ABOUT THE AUTHOR

 Philip J. Kavesh is a nationally recognized attorney, authority, speaker, educator and technical innovator in estate planning.